Skip to the content.

 Introduction

 FLTerm(Fast Light Terminal, formally “tinyTerm2”) is a simple small scriptable terminal emulator, with unique features like command autocompletion, scp integration, batch automation, and scripting.
-It is a rewrite of tinyTerm using C++, FLTK, and libssh2. now cross platform with tabs support, and it is still very small, win64 executable is 825KB at current release, MacOS install package just 1.6MB
+It is a rewrite of tinyTerm using C++, FLTK, and libssh2. now cross platform with tabs support, and it is still very small, win64 executable is 825KB at current release, MacOS install package just below 1MB

 Stable release: 2.1.0 License: GPL 3.0